snowdriftcoop/snowdrift/TEXTEDITORS.md

-# Text Editor Settings and Recommendations
+# FLO Text Editors and Yesod/Haskell

-This guide covers our recommended options for fully-FLO text-editors and IDE development tools for hacking on Snowdrift.
+This guide covers our recommended options for fully-FLO text-editors and IDE development tools for hacking on Snowdrift (although this pretty well applies to any Yesod-based project).

 ## Text editor packages and settings